vishal2903/GPS-enabled-Smart-lock-System/README.md

-# GPS enabled Smart lock System
+# GPS-enabled Smart Lock System

 The GPS-enabled Smart Lock System is an advanced security solution designed to enhance safety, convenience, and real-time monitoring for users.
 Traditional locks suffer from vulnerabilities such as tampering risks and the need for manual operation, making them impractical for transit security.
 This project addresses these challenges by integrating GPS tracking, tampering detection, automated unlocking, two-factor authentication, and remote monitoring capabilities into a single smart lock solution.
 The system comprises four primary modules, each playing a crucial role in ensuring security and usability: